Lennart Karl: Style of play

 Karl is a left-footed attacking midfielder, acting as a number 10, sitting behind the striker and dictating play in the final third.
-He often scores goals from long range.
 With his intelligence on the ball and considerable goal contributions he has drawn comparisons with Thomas Müller, Mesut Özil and Bastian Schweinsteiger.
+He's also used as a winger, predominantly on the right side, often switching positions with fellow attacking midfielders mid-play.
+His cutting inside from the right wing, left-footed long-range goal scoring ability as well as dribbling has also, especially due to his short and slight physique, led to further comparisons with club legends Arjen Robben and Franck Ribéry, as well as comparisons to Lionel Messi.